hammerjs/hammer.js/src/gestures/README.md

- timeStamp   {Number}        time the event occurred target      {HTMLElement}   target element touches     {Array}         touches (fingers, pointers, mouse) on the screen pointerType {String}        kind of pointer that was used. matches Hammer.POINTER_MOUSE|TOUCH center      {Object}        center position of the touches. contains pageX and pageY deltaTime   {Number}        the total time of the touches in the screen deltaX      {Number}        the delta on x axis we haved moved
+ timeStamp   {Number}        time the event occurred target      {HTMLElement}   target element touches     {Array}         touches (fingers, pointers, mouse) on the screen pointerType {String}        kind of pointer that was used. matches POINTER_MOUSE|TOUCH center      {Object}        center position of the touches. contains pageX and pageY deltaTime   {Number}        the total time of the touches in the screen deltaX      {Number}        the delta on x axis we haved moved